Vitamins & Supplements - Things We Won’t Carry and Why*

 • Trehalose is FDA-approved as a sweetener and natural flavor.

-• Trehalose can fuel the growth of two hypervirulent strains of Clostridium difficile that are capable of causing diarrhea, colitis, organ failure, and even death.[i]
+• Trehalose can fuel the growth of two hypervirulent strains of Clostridium difficile.[i]

 [i] Nield, David.
-“A Common Sugar Additive Might Be Driving The Rise of One of The Most Aggressive Superbugs.”
-ScienceAlert, www.sciencealert.com/common-superbug-fuelled-by-popular-sugar-additive-trehalose.
+“A Common Sugar Additive Might Be Driving the Rise of One of The Most Aggressive Superbugs.”
+ScienceAlert, www.sciencealert.com/common-superbug-fuelled-by-popular-sugar-additive-….

-• Because undecylenic acid is classified as very toxic to aquatic life with long-lasting effects, we restrict its use in our products. [i]
+• Because undecylenic acid has been shown to pose significant risk to aquatic life with long-lasting effects, we restrict its use in our products. [i]

 [i] National Center for Biotechnology Information (2022).
 PubChem Compound Summary for CID 5634, Undecylenic acid.
 Retrieved August 24, 2022 from https://pubchem.ncbi.nlm.nih.gov/compound/5634